Simulation of Muon-induced Backgrounds for the Colorado Underground Research Institute (CURIE): Computational Framework

 The simulation of underground muon-induced backgrounds presents a significant computational challenge due to the need to model both the complex transport of primary muons through realistic overburden and the subsequent production of secondary particles in the laboratory environment.
 To address this challenge efficiently, we employ a two-stage simulation approach that couples \textsc{mute} v2.0.1~\cite{mute, mute2} and \textsc{geant4}~\cite{g4} v11-02-01 for an end-to-end simulation of underground muon-induced secondaries.

 Our simulation strategy separates the problem into two distinct stages, each optimized for its specific physics requirements.
 In the first stage, \textsc{mute} simulates the transport of primary muons through a realistic overburden from the surface to the boundary of a hemispheric rock volume centered on the lab (illustrated in Fig.~\ref{sph}), yielding realistic muon energy and angular distributions.
+A hemispheric geometry is chosen because underground muons and their secondaries predominantly arrive from the upper half-hemisphere, making it the minimal volume that fully captures the relevant angular phase space.
+The rock hemisphere radii used for SPH and CLI are \SI{8.4}{m} and \SI{12.0}{m}, respectively.
 In the second stage, \textsc{geant4} takes these muon distributions as input and simulates the production and transport of secondary particles in the vicinity of the underground laboratory.
 This division allows us to leverage the strengths of each simulation toolkit while avoiding computationally prohibitive full-geometry simulations.

 \textsc{mute} is a Python-based framework designed for computational efficiency, coupling \textsc{mceq}~\cite{mceq3} and \textsc{proposal}~\cite{proposal} to handle muon propagation through flat and complex overburden geometries.
 It allows the user to define propagation materials, select atmospheric and hadronic interaction models, and handles both flat and mountain topologies.
 For this work, \textsc{mute} generates site-specific underground muon energy and angular spectra by propagating the primary cosmic-ray muon flux through the detailed overburden profiles of each underground location.